 If your dinner parties involve a disappearing act while you juggle hot pans for half the evening, Kevin Johnson has a better solution.
 The executive chef and owner of the Grocery in Charleston, South Carolina, offers a summer menu that will allow you to relax as guests arrive.
 “If you’re going to have a great dinner party, stress yourself out a day or two before, so when guests arrive, you can hang out and enjoy yourself,” Johnson says.
 “With a bit of planning, a lot can be done ahead.”

-Good planning may be why the 2014 James Beard semi-finalist has time to be a board member for the Charleston Wine + Food Festival teach at the Culinary Institute of Charleston, and work on behalf of Lowcountry Local First, promoting locally-owned businesses.
+Good planning may be why the 2014 James Beard semi-finalist has time to be a board member for the Charleston Wine + Food Festival teach at the Culinary Institute of Charleston.
+Not to mention working on behalf of Lowcountry Local First, promoting locally-owned businesses.

 Johnson’s menu may be lengthy for the home cook, but it’s made to be tailored, he says.
 “You could be just as successful doing two or three of these sides and it would be great.”